boveloco/arm-qs/README.md

 # ARM (Automatic Ripping Machine) with QuickSync Support

+## THIS IMAGE SHOULD BE RUN WITH USER 1000

 This repository provides a comprehensive solution for deploying and maintaining an **Automatic Ripping Machine (ARM)** with **Intel QuickSync** support.
 ARM is a tool designed to automate the process of ripping and encoding media from optical discs, such as DVDs and Blu-rays.
 By leveraging Intel QuickSync, this setup ensures faster and more efficient video encoding by utilizing hardware acceleration.

 ## Features